grkml/tree-data-structures/README.md

     </tr>
 </table>

-## Frame 6a
+## Frame 6a calls 7a
-This frame hits the following code block from `private TreeNode find(TreeNode root, String data, int level)`
+Because of its local variables, this frame hits the following code block from `private TreeNode find(TreeNode root, String data, int level)`
 ```java
         if (level > 0) {
             returnValue = find(root.nextSibling, data, level); // <-------- Recursive call into Frame 7a